 There is limited evidence to recommend a specific alcohol concentration in ABHR products for surgical antisepsis.
-A comparative study has graded the antimicrobial efficacy of various alcohol concentrations in ABHR products for surgical rubbing (in this case ethanol, at 75%, 85%, and 95% concentration).25 A rub of ≥ 85% was found to be most effective when tested against the reference product propan-1-ol 60% (v/v), however, a power calculation was not carried out to determine sample size, therefore the validity of the results is questionable.25 Results from another comparative study suggest that product formulation may have a greater effect on efficacy than alcohol concentration alone.
-19 Indeed, the impact of adding glycerol to an ABHR can negatively affect antimicrobial efficacy when compared to an EN 12791 reference product propan-1-ol 60% (v/v).23 The WHO Guidelines on Hand Hygiene in Healthcare state that alcohol solutions containing 60-80% alcohol are most effective, with higher concentrations being less effective as proteins are not easily denatured in the absence of water.
-10 The evidence base for this comes from two books and a narrative review, published 1991, 1939 and 1903 respectively.
+A comparative study has graded the antimicrobial efficacy of various alcohol concentrations in ABHR products for surgical rubbing (in this case ethanol, at 75%, 85%, and 95% concentration).25 A rub of \ge 85% was found to be most effective when tested against the reference product propan-1-ol 60% (v/v), however, a power calculation was not carried out to determine sample size, therefore the validity of the results is guestionable.25 Results from another comparative study suggest that product formulation may have a greater effect on efficacy than alcohol concentration alone.19 Indeed, the impact of adding glycerol to an ABHR can negatively affect antimicrobial efficacy when compared to an EN 12791 reference product propan-1-ol 60% (v/v).23 The WHO Guidelines on Hand Hygiene in Healthcare state that alcohol solutions containing 60-80% alcohol are most effective, with higher concentrations being less effective as proteins are not easily denatured in the absence of water.10 The evidence base for this comes from two books and a narrative review, published 1991, 1939 and 1903 respectively.
 Although the use of alcohol as a germicide is a widely accepted practice, the evidence underpinning this may be out of date.
-AfPP guidance states that the most efficacious alcohol concentrations are between 60-95% (alcohol only formulations) or 50-95% for ABHRs containing additional active ingredients (chlorhexidine gluconate or hexachlorophene).
-This guidance is based on low quality studies containing small sample sizes and unclear methodologies.
+AfPP guidance states that the most efficacious alcohol concentrations are between 60-95% (alcohol only formulations) or 50-95% for ABHRs containing additional active ingredients (chlorhexidine gluconate or hexachlorophene).3 This guidance is based on low quality studies containing small sample sizes and unclear methodologies.

-The AfPP and the WHO state that while ABHR solutions may provide the most rapid reduction in microbial count, they are not as effective at removing visible soiling and debris as hand washing therefore, a hand wash solution is advised for the first wash of the day and also if hands are visibly soiled.^{2, 3} A hand wash with plain soap and water may be appropriate in some settings for instance low income settings, as evidenced by Nthumba et al,16 however the AfPP suggest that an antimicrobial scrub product is more effective at removing resident flora.3 If plain soap is used, it should be followed with an application of ABHR.3 on low irritancy potential, employee preferences (in terms of feel, fragrance, skin tolerance) and should not be chosen primarily based on cost.
-The WHO acknowledges that frequent surgical hand antisepsis increases the likelihood of adverse skin events however these events occur less frequently in users of ABHR compared with iodophors.
-This is based on expert opinion and no primary literature was used for this recommendation by the WHO.
+The AfPP and the WHO state that while ABHR solutions may provide the most rapid reduction in microbial count, they are not as effective at removing visible soiling and debris as hand washing therefore, a hand wash solution is advised for the first wash of the day and also if hands are visibly soiled.^{2, 3} A hand wash with plain soap and water may be appropriate in some settings for instance low income settings, as evidenced by Nthumba et al,16 however the AfPP suggest that an antimicrobial scrub product is more effective at removing resident flora.3 If plain soap is used, it should be followed with an application of ABHR.3

+Side effects such as allergic reaction and skin sensitivity can occur with the use of any hand hygiene product.
+The CDC recommends that products are chosen based on low irritancy potential, employee preferences (in terms of feel, fragrance, skin tolerance) and should not be chosen primarily based on cost.9 The WHO acknowledges that frequent surgical hand antisepsis increases the likelihood of adverse skin events however these events occur less frequently in users of ABHR compared with iodophors.2 This is based on expert opinion and no primary literature was used for this recommendation by the WHO.